twbs/bootstrap/docs/components/forms.md

 </form>
 {% endexample %}

-Below is a complete list of the specific from controls supported by Bootstrap and the classes that customize them.
+Below is a complete list of the specific form controls supported by Bootstrap and the classes that customize them.
 Additional documentation is available for each group.

 <table>
   <thead>